 As a courtesy, property owners that rent or lease property with water service may have the billing sent directly to their tenant or tenant's agent.
 To accomplish this, the owner shall first complete an Owner - Authorization for Tenant Service which application may be required to be updated from time to time at the District's sole determination.
-The tenant is then required to complete a address.
+The tenant is then required to complete a Tenant - Water/Sewer Agreement for Service prior to the District changing the billing name and address.
 Even with completion of both agreements, if the tenant becomes delinquent, the property owner shall ultimately be responsible for all delinquent charges, fees, interest, and penalties.
-The property owner shall have access to information regarding the account status of their tenant billing privileges and the account will be closed in the tenant's name and billing will be placed back into the owner's name.
+The property owner shall have access to information regarding the account status of their tenant upon request.
+If tenant becomes more than 30 days delinquent, the District may revoke tenant billing privileges and the account will be closed in the tenant's name and billing will be placed back into the owner's name.
 Billing will remain in property owner's name once tenant privileges have been revoked.